 What is the Mid-term Evaluation?

-The Mid-term Evaluation is the test that sits between Stage 4 and Stage 5 of KIIP.
+The Mid-term Evaluation is the test between Stage 4 and Stage 5 of KIIP.
 It confirms that you have reached the Korean language level required to benefit from Stage 5, the Korean Society Understanding (한국사회 이해) stage.

 You cannot simply enroll in Stage 5 after finishing Stage 4.
 You must pass the Mid-term Evaluation first.